-- You might have a sore throat for 1 or 2 days.
+- You may have a sore throat for 1 or 2 days.
 Throat lozenges, ice chips, and eating soft foods can help.
 You should avoid spicy foods and smoking.

 - Pain after your stent placement can usually be relieved with mild pain medications such as acetaminophen (Tylenol®).
 Your doctor may prescribe other pain medications.
 Serious pain may require a short stay in the hospital.

-- If tests were done during the bronchoscopy, call your doctor’s office in a few days to get the results.
+- If you had any tests done during your bronchoscopy, call your doctor’s office in a few days to get the results.

-- If you were instructed to stop taking any medications before your procedure, ask your doctor when it is ok to resume taking them.
+- If you had to stop taking any medications before your procedure, ask your doctor when it is okay to resume taking them.

-- You may resume your normal activities the day after the stent is placed.
+- You may resume your normal activities the day after your stent is placed.

 - Continue to use your nebulizer as directed by your doctor.

 - Your doctor’s office will call you to schedule follow up procedures to examine your airway and stent.

 - You will be given written information about your stent.
 You should keep this information for your records, or if you visit another hospital or doctor.

 - It is safe for you to have magnetic resonance imaging (MRI) and go through airport or security stations while you have a stent.

 - You may have radiation or chemotherapy while your stent is in place.